-Summer internships are unpaid, but can be structured to require <15 hr/wk so students so students can still hold down a job if they want; others may work up to 25–30 hr/wk.
+Summer internships are unpaid, but can be structured to require as little as 15 hr/wk so students so students can still hold down a job if they want; others may work up to 25–30 hr/wk.
 Are you interested in and able to do an unpaid internship?
-(At some colleges, that makes students eligible for stipends and/or free summer housing.)
+(At some colleges, that makes students eligible for stipends and/or other benefits.)

 In addition, some students who are planning a fall internship for credit elect to get a head start by doing background research over the summer.

 General Information for Summer Internships